airbytehq/airbyte/docs/integrations/sources/coassemble.md

 | screen_types | - | NoPaginator | ✅ |  ❌  |
 | trackings | - | DefaultPaginator | ✅ |  ❌  |

+⚠️⚠️ Note: The `screen_types` and `trackings` streams are **Available on request only** as per the [API docs](https://developers.coassemble.com/get-started).
+Hence, enabling them without having them enabled on the API side would result in errors. ⚠️⚠️

 ## Changelog

 <details>